tclement0922/compose-font-icons/website/guide.md

 icon size and provided parameters.

 > [!IMPORTANT]
-> Due to a limitation in the Android API, Android versions older that Oreo (API 26) don't support variable fonts.
+> Due to a limitation in the Android API, Android versions older than Oreo (API 26) don't support variable fonts.
+> The fonts will render with their default variation values in that case.

 # Setup